Training & Onboarding

 How Glitter AI Helps with Cross-Training

-Glitter AI makes creating cross-training documentation way easier.
-It automatically captures step-by-step processes as your subject matter experts walk through tasks.
-Instead of writing out procedures by hand for every role, teams record workflows once and get training materials that anyone can reference later.
+Glitter AI takes a lot of the pain out of creating cross-training documentation.
+As your subject matter experts walk through a task, it captures the step-by-step process automatically.
+Rather than writing out procedures by hand for every single role, teams record a workflow once and walk away with training materials anyone can reference later.

 Frequently Asked Questions